MontrealCorpusTools/PolyglotDB/docs/source/case_study_sibilants.rst

 Making sure we're in the ``sibilants`` folder, we'll now run ``4_generate-mts-measures.R`` from the command line.
 We do this twice: the first pass will generate the utterance mean spectra used for normalization, and the second pass will generate the sibilant spectra.

-First, we run the command: ``Rscript 4_generate-mts-measures.R ./output/ParlBleu-subset_utterances.csv ../ParlBleu-subset/ output/ -f 0.035 -d -w discourse -p mean_spectrum``.
+First, we run the command:

+``Rscript 4_generate-mts-measures.R ./output/ParlBleu-subset_utterances.csv ../ParlBleu-subset/ output/ -f 0.035 -d -w discourse -p mean_spectrum``

 Here's what each argument does:

 1. The positional arguments specify (in order) the path to the CSV file containing the utterances to measure, the path to the root of the corpus, and the path to the directory where the output data (the RData file containing the utterance spectra) should be saved;
 2. The ``-f`` flag specifies the length of the analysis window to use in seconds--here, ``0.035`` (35 ms);